bgap/cyberg.net/_i18n/en/_posts/2020-01-17-new-revenue-stream-bitgap.md

 tags: [highlighted]
 ---

 Through the acquisition of BITGAP, a software developing company, CYBERG has established a new revenue stream, added access to a large US network, and built up a significant in-house software engineering capacity.
-The transaction also facilitates new financing opportunities for CYBERG, such as bank loans and the issuance of corporate bonds.